Haberdashers' Adams: History

 Haberdashers' Adams was founded in 1656 by Alderman William Adams, a wealthy City of London merchant and haberdasher, who was born in Newport.
 Adams had no children and never married, so therefore decided to leave a bequest for the foundation of the school, which was first opened on 25 March 1656, during the politically unstable and volatile period of the English Interregnum.
 Having received permission from Oliver Cromwell to found the school, Adams sought to further ensure the school's continued existence by appointing the Master and Wardens of the Haberdashers' Company as governors in perpetuity.
-As one of the few schools founded during the Interregnum period, the school's articles of foundation were reconfirmed by Act of Parliament in 1660 (12 Cha.
+As one of the few schools founded during the Interregnum period, the school's articles of foundation were reconfirmed by a private act of Parliament the Adams School, Newport Act 1660 (12 Cha.
 2. c.
-12), upon the Restoration of the Monarchy; a copy of which is held in the school archives.
+12 Pr.), upon the Restoration of the Monarchy; a copy of which is held in the school archives.

-Adams endowed the school with a large agricultural 900 acre estate at Knighton in Staffordshire, providing income for future generations; as a result of this, Knighton was exempt from all land taxes until 1990.
+Adams endowed the school with a large agricultural 900 acre estate at Knighton in Staffordshire, providing income for future generations.
+The act establishing the school made the land exempt from land taxes (tithes and rates) until 1990.
 The school was endowed with 1,400 books soon after its foundation, which at the time represented one of the largest school libraries in England.
 Only seven of these books are still in the school's ownership, with the rest having been sold at various times when the school has suffered financial hardship.

-The Knighton estate was eventually sold off in several portions over the course of the twentieth century, and the proceeds of the final sale were used by the Haberdashers' Company to purchase Longford Hall as a boarding house for the school.
+The Knighton estate was eventually sold off in several portions over the course of the 20th century, and the proceeds of the final sale were used by the Haberdashers' Company to purchase Longford Hall as a boarding house for the school.

 Haberdashers' Adams developed slowly, and did not expand beyond its original building, now known as Big School, until the turn of the last century, when Main School (also known as the S-Block) was built in the 1920s.
 Over the course of the next 90 years Adams' expanded rapidly, acquiring a number of buildings on Lower Bar in Newport for use as boarding houses; this in turn greatly expanded the school's town centre site.
 In the 1960s a new science block, connected to Main School was built, whilst a senior boarding master's house was created on land adjacent to Big School.
 During this period the school also built a new gymnasium, which was subsequently converted into a theatre in the mid-2000s.
-It has since been converted into a Sixth Form Common area following the construction of the New music block.
+It has since been converted into a Sixth Form Common area following the construction of the new music block.